jarm198/JA_C964_Capstone/README.txt

 This software was created with Python 3.10 using the PyCharm Community 2022.2 IDE Streamlit Version 1.12.0 to create and deploy the application.

-The deployed application can be accessed atthe following link: https://jarm198-ja-c964-capstone-main-r3ixmb.streamlitapp.com It can be accessed with the Username 'evaluator' and Password 'evaluate' (Do not include the quotation marks; both are case-sensitive)
+The deployed application can be accessed at the following link: https://jarm198-ja-c964-capstone-main-r3ixmb.streamlitapp.com It can be accessed with the Username 'evaluator' and Password 'evaluate' (Do not include the quotation marks; both are case-sensitive)